I'm a Slave 4 U: Critical reception

+"I'm a Slave 4 U" received several comparisons to American singers Janet Jackson and Prince's songs.
+Vertigo Shtick critic emphasized the song's production, noting that the Neptunes's "minimal" electronic approach—combined with Spears's "breathy, cooing delivery"—resulted in a track that "smacks of Prince".
+Yahoo!
+Music wrote that "I'm a Slave 4 U"—written and produced by the Neptunes and initially intended for Janet Jackson—evoked "old-school" sexual themes associated with Prince and his protégés Vanity 6, and described the song as "a real artistic leap" for Spears.

-Chart performance
+Commercial performance

-"I'm a Slave 4 U" peaked at number 27 on the Billboard Hot 100 for the issue date of December 1, 2001, becoming Spears' first lead single from an album not to enter the U.S. top ten.
+"I'm a Slave 4 U" peaked at number 27 on the US Billboard Hot 100 for the issue date of December 1, 2001, becoming Spears's first lead single from an album not to enter the top ten in the country.
 The low sales points were mostly due to the song's 12-inch single release instead of a competitive regular CD single.
 Despite the low sales, "I'm a Slave 4 U" became Spears' first dance hit, reaching number four on the Hot Dance Club Play chart.
 It is also her first and, so far, only song to appear on the Hot R&B/Hip-Hop Singles & Tracks chart, peaking at number 85.

-In Europe, "I'm a Slave 4 U" was more successful, becoming a top ten hit in nearly every country that it charted in – in big markets such as Germany and France, it was certified silver by the Syndicat National de l'Édition Phonographique for selling over 125,000 copies.
+In Europe, "I'm a Slave 4 U" became a top ten hit in nearly every country that it charted in, such as Germany and France, and was certified silver by the Syndicat National de l'Édition Phonographique (SNEP) for selling over 125,000 copies.
 The track spent two weeks at number five on the European Hot 100 Singles chart provided by magazine Music and Media at the time.
 In the United Kingdom, "I'm a Slave 4 U" peaked at number four on the UK Singles Chart and spent a total of 14 weeks within the top 100 and sold over 150,000 copies.
-In the Pacific, the track was somewhat successful, debuting at number seven on the Australian Singles Chart.
-Despite spending only eight weeks on the chart, it was certified gold by the Australian Recording Industry Association for shipments of over 35,000 units.
-In New Zealand, "I'm a Slave 4 U" debuted at number 46 on November 4, 2001, and missed the top ten, peaking at number 13 in its third week.
-The song spent only six weeks on the chart.
+In the Pacific, the track debuted at number seven on the Australian Singles Chart.
+Spending eight weeks on the chart, it was certified gold by the Australian Recording Industry Association (ARIA) for shipments of over 35,000 units.
+In New Zealand, "I'm a Slave 4 U" debuted at number 46, peaking at number 13 in its third week and spending six weeks on the chart.

+In 2021, Billboard ranked "I'm a Slave 4 U" at number 3 on the 100 Greatest Songs of 2001 list, stating that it "blazed a new path for pop stars of the future" by asserting that an artist's mode of self-expression is "entirely up to them", regardless of whether audiences "like that".